 Important case law about Michigan attendant care after an accident

 Six lessons that all auto accident victims and attendant care lawyers need to know

 Our insurance attorneys want to share six Michigan attendant care (AC) cases that established important laws for auto accident victims.
-An experienced attendant care lawyer should be familiar with these laws to best protect your attendant care rights.
+An experienced attendant care lawyer should be familiar with these laws in order to best protect your attendant care rights.

 For basic information about attendant care in Michigan, read our attendant care FAQs.
 You can also call Michigan Auto Law at (800) 777-0028 and speak with one of our attendant care lawyers.
 The call and the advice are free.

 Family members of a seriously injured car accident or truck accident victim can be compensated under the No-Fault law for providing attendant care services to the victim – even if the family members have no medical training.

 - Visconti v.
 Detroit Automobile Inter-Insurance Exchange (DAIIE): The Michigan Court of Appeals held that a car accident victim’s wife was entitled to compensation under Michigan’s No-Fault Insurance Law for services and care she provided the victim for the four months he was in a leg cast.
 The attendant care services that the court deemed compensable included “‘[s]erving meals in bed and bathing, dressing, and escorting a disabled person . . .'”
 (Michigan Court of Appeals, June 5, 1979, #78-872)

 - Van Marter v.
-American Fidelity Fire Insurance Company: The Michigan Court of Appeals held that an accident victim’s family member does not need to be medically “trained” or a licensed medical care provider in order to be compensated for providing attendant care to the accident victim.
+American Fidelity Fire Insurance Company: The Michigan Court of Appeals held that an auto accident victim’s family member does not need to be medically “trained” or a licensed medical care provider in order to be compensated for providing attendant care services to the accident victim.
 In Van Marter, the attendant care included: Serving the victim’s meals in bed; bathing the victim; escorting the victim to the doctor; exercising the victim in conformity with his doctor’s instructions; assisting in formulating the victim’s diet; administering medications; assisting the victim with “speech and associational therapy.”
 (Michigan Court of Appeals, March 17, 1982, #51813)